Acidham/alfred-airpod-connector/README.md

 # AirPod Connector

-Another AirPod Connector requires no configuration
+Another Alfred AirPod Connector which requires no configuration and supports more than one AirPods

 Supports AirPod1/2, AirPod Pro